symptomnavi.ch

 Tips

-The staff of the cantonal and regional cancer leagues can provide you with social, administrative and financial support.
-The Swiss Cancer League complements these services with telephone and electronic support: Cancer helpline 0800 11 88 11
+The staff of the cantonal and regional cancer leagues can provide you with administrative and financial help (e.g. assistance for households, support with social insurance, discussion groups, contact with employers...).
+The Swiss Cancer League also offers telephone and online support: Cancer helpline 0800 11 88 11

 Gradual return to work

-It is possible to draw up a recovery plan with your doctor and employer, with a staggered workload that is regularly reassessed.
-Another possibility is a "therapeutic trial" prescribed by your doctor.
-Staff of the Cancer League can give you more information on this subject.
+You can make a plan for returning to work with your doctor and employer.
+This plan can include a gradually increasing workload that is regularly reviewed.
+Another option is to try returning to work as part of a "therapeutic test", prescribed by your doctor.
+Staff of the Swiss Cancer League can give you more information on this subject.

 Psycho-oncology support

 It may be impossible to overcome the impact of cancer on your professional life without the help of a specialist.
-Psycho-oncologists can help you and your loved ones by talking to you.
-Ask your treatment team for a recommendation.
+Psycho- oncologists (a healthcare professional who helps people with cancer and their family cope with the emotional and psychological difficulties associated with the disease) can help you and your loved ones by talking to you.
+Ask your healthcare team for advice.

 Further information on this topic